filippo-fonseca/rust-talk/README.md

 A terminal-based chat app built in Rust.

+Warning: This is my first project in Rust, so take it with a grain of salt.
+It's very basic :).

 ## Setup

 Make sure you have [Rust](https://www.rust-lang.org/tools/install) and its respective package manager, Cargo, installed on your local machine.